meireles/GitTutorial/cheat_sheet.md

 git init
 ```

 to create a repository.
-You can always create a new directory and then move into it using"
+You can always create a new directory and then move into it using

 ```bash
 mkdir {your_dir_name}     # makes a new dir